-Andrew is a graduate from the University of Evansville, a founding member of the Social Media Club of Evansville, and is a volunteer web administrator for several community and non-profit organizations.
+Andrew is a graduate of the University of Evansville and a volunteer web administrator for several community and non-profit organizations.

-Andrew is considered one of the leading local experts on Search Engine Optimization, and analytical measurement of website effectiveness.
-He has conducted presentations and workshops on website development, search engine optimization, and social media and for organizations like:
+He is considered one of the leading local experts on search engine optimization and analytical measurement of website effectiveness.
+He has conducted presentations and workshops on website development, SEO, and social media for several community organizations.

 Recent Articles by Andrew

 Between the huge user-base of Facebook and the brevity of Twitter, many people see LinkedIn as social media only for job seekers.
 If you are looking for customers, not a job, LinkedIn is a great tool for SEO and advertising your company.
 In about 15 minutes a week, you will be able to use LinkedIn to build your brand, help your people show their authority in their field, and drive traffic to your web site.

 Even when you follow the best practices of running a website for your business, you may sometimes get a notice from Google Search Console.
 If it says your site has a lot of 404 errors, it can be cause for alarm.
 The other types of 404 errors that may show up on your site are the kind you can’t find.
 They might not be obvious errors and you don’t know why Google is crawling them.
 Here is what you should do next.

 You may not have paid much attention to it before, but the symbol just to the left of the website address gives you an indication of just how secure a particular site is.
 In previous versions of Chrome, this symbol might have been a green lock, a yellow warning triangle, or a lock with a red X on it.
 In January 2017, Google began to place more accurate icons in the address bar.
 Secure sites are marked with a green lock and the word “Secure.”
 Unsecured sites will still employ the neutral icon, but with the words, “Not Secure” next to it.